kshitijyelpale/blockchain-hyperledger-fabric-electronic-patient-records/sample-scripts/createOrganisation/README.md

     - Hospital B has two peers
     - Certifcates provided to all using cryptogen
 5. After running, you can check by seeing two new directories that get created peerOrganizations and ordererOrganizations

+# Create Consortium

+- The consortium is created in the function createConsortium in network.sh
+- File that needs to be modified for creation of consortium
+    1. configtx/configtx.yaml
+        - In this YAML file the changes are made by adding one extra organisation and changing the Profiles at the bottom
+    2. docker/docker-compose-ca.yaml
+        - In this YAML file the changes are made by adding one extra organisation
+    3. docker/docker-compose-test-net.yaml

+### Now network.sh can be executed to bring the network up with three organisations and one orderer.